SoteraDigital/V360-WebApp/README.md

 * Following network ports free:
   * tcp/8059
   * tcp/8053
+  * if the ports are blocked they can be change on [server.js](server.js) and [setvars.js](setvars.js)

-Once installed execute in a command prompt or console terminal the following inside of this directory
+  * if you are having troubel changing them open a github Issue and we will add a method to specify the network port Once installed execute in a command prompt or console terminal the following inside of this directory
 ```
 node server.js